You can understand the status of Google Home by checking the LED lights (and colours).

 Please note, due to the differences between Google Home vs Nest Audio (2nd gen Google Home) and Google Home vs Google Home Mini (and Google Nest Mini), the LED lights on Google Home are different from other Google Home speakers.
 So, this guide applies to Google Home (1st Gen) only.
 You may check this guide on the meaning of Nest Audio LED lights, and this guide for the meaning of LED lights on Google Home Mini (and 2nd Gen Google Home Mini/ Google Nest Mini).

-Why you need to know the meaning of Google Home LED lights?
+Why do you need to know the meaning of Google Home LED lights?

-The touch panel in the top of Google Home plays an very important role in using and configuring Google Home.
-And the LED lights (and their colors) give you the status of the device and possible problems with it.
+The touch panel in the top of Google Home plays a very important role in using and configuring Google Home.
+And the LED lights (and their colours) give you the status of the device and possible problems with it.

 So, as an owner of Google Home, you should know the meaning of Google Home LED lights.

-The LED lights works differently when you set up Google Home, or when you use Google Assistant.
+The LED lights work differently when you set up Google Home, or when you use Google Assistant.